11 Google Data Studio Alternatives For Reporting Dashboards

 Databox vs Google Data Studio

-• Databox offers more native integrations with many sales, marketing, and other tools.
-Outside of Google's ecosystem (Analytics, Search Console etc.) Data Studio requires a reliance on third party connectors like Supermetrics.
+• Databox offers more native integrations with sales, marketing, and other tools compared to Data Studio, which relies on third-party connectors like Supermetrics for non-Google integrations.

-• Data Studio has a bit more of a learning curve, and it comes without support.
-Databox has a team available to help you with free dashboard setups.
+• Google Data Studio has a steeper learning curve and lacks support, while Databox offers a team for free dashboard setups.

 • If you're comfortable using it, Data Studio can go a little further for free.
 Databox's free version is limited to 3 data sources, whereas Data Studio is fully free.